-- 2. Distribute a variety of peeled vegetables and supervise chopping - 3.
+- Demonstrate the bridge and claw methods for safe chopping of vegetables. http://media.childrensfoodtrust.org.uk/sites/5/2015/09/ LGCT018 Safe Peeling Chopping.pdf - 2.
+Distribute a variety of peeled vegetables and supervise chopping - 3.
 Chopped vegetables should be shared between saucepans - 4.
 Add water/stock - 5.
 The cooking on the hob (and subsequent blending) need not involve the children directly.
-While the soup is cooking, why not
+While the soup is cooking, why not move on to making bread rolls?